A One-Day Sightseeing Itinerary in Iwakuni City (Yamaguchi) and Kure City (Hiroshima)

 4:20 pm Kure Station to Hiroshima Station

-Now, let’s set out on this picturesque journey filled with history and nature—only 2 hours from Tokyo!
+Now, let’s embark on this scenic journey where history and nature intertwine, just about 2 hours from Tokyo!

 Iwakuni Kintaikyo Airport